 - 2020: Winner in 5 (1,4) [8 Runners]

-The course which has produced the most winners of the Cambridgeshire Meeting 7f Handicap is Ascot, there has been a total number of 4 winners of this race who ran at Ascot last time out.
-The next best courses which have produced the second most winners are Goodwood and Newmarket (Rowley), there has been a total number of 3 winners from each of those courses.
+The course which has produced the most winners of the Cambridgeshire Meeting Sprint Handicap is Ascot; there have been a total of 4 winners of this race who ran at Ascot last time out.
+The next best courses, which have produced the second most winners, are Goodwood and Newmarket (Rowley); there have been a total of 3 winners from each of those courses.

-The race is open to both sexes with the Male runners having produced a total of 20 winners from a total of 246 runners whilst the Female runners have produced 0 winners from a total of 14 runners.
+The race is open to both sexes, with the Male runners having produced a total of 20 winners from a total of 241 runners, whilst the Female runners have produced 0 winners from a total of 13 runners.

-These are the stallions whose offspring have not produced a winner of the Cambridgeshire Meeting 7f Handicap despite multiple attempts:
+These are the stallions whose offspring have not produced a winner of the Cambridgeshire Meeting Sprint Handicap despite multiple attempts:

 - Bahamian Bounty (0 Wins from 6 runners)